Cadence Bank Q1 2025 Earnings Call Transcript

 Michael Rose

-You laid out really nicely in Slides five and six.
-But any areas that you guys are particularly focused on or that you're seeing some concern expressed from customers?
+Yep.
+That's a better way to put it.
+Just one follow up for me.
+Just kind of sticking with that theme.
+You guys, obviously with the MOE, you know, worked down some of the legacy Cadence, you know, restaurant exposure, you have some retail.
+You lay it out really nicely in slides five and six.
+Any areas that you guys are particularly focused on or that you're seeing some concern expressed from customers?
 I know some of it's obvious, but just wanted to get a better feel for what you guys are doing internally, assuming this could potentially go on for an extended period.
-Thanks.

-Chairman & CEO at Cadence Bank
+Chairman and CEO at Cadence Bank

-Yes.
 I think the credit quality picture continues to look stable for us.
-I mean we saw a little bit of improvement in a couple of different categories.
+I mean, we saw a little bit of improvement in a couple different categories.
 We saw a little deterioration in a couple of categories.
 Charge offs were higher off of really just one bigger credit.
+I think we feel good about where we sit today.
+The macro environment causes everybody to stand back and say, okay, let's see if we can figure out where it's going to come from.
+I don't know that we're seeing any of that today, Chris.

 Chris Bagley